hyosung11/Launch-School/Courses/journal.md

    * None

 11:59 Gosh it took a while to get to this point where I can now dedicate one Ultradian cycle of 90 minutes to programming.

+12:26 Finished Practice Problem 8, but it took me 25 minutes to do after seeing the solution.
+I could reproduce it perfectly the next time which means my brain is working better at remembering code.
+Yes!